unihan-etl¶

-unihan-etl - ETL tool for Unicode’s Han Unification (UNIHAN) database releases. unihan-etl retrieves (downloads), extracts (unzips), and transforms the database from Unicode’s website to a flat, tabular or structured, tree-like format.
+An ETL tool for the Unicode Han Unification (UNIHAN) database releases. unihan-etl is designed to fetch (download), unpack (unzip), and convert the database from the Unicode website into either a flattened, tabular format or a structured, hierarchical format.

 U+3400 kCantonese jau1